Chapter 7: Escape

 Now moving faster than he would have on two feet, Tails flew towards Bark, grabbed him by the collar once again and threw him away from the Scorpion’s energy beam.
 The fox then twisted his body so that his spinning tails faced the ground.
 The movement caused him to launch upwards vertically until he was high above the mech.

-Rubbing his head as he got up after being tossed for the second time, Bark gaped as he watched Tails rise up and walk calmly towards him, his unnatural blue eyes burning brightly in the dim light.
+Rubbing his head as he got up after being tossed for the second time, Bark gaped as Tails rose up and walked calmly towards him, his unnaturally blue eyes burning brightly in the dim light.
 The Guard Scorpion stood frozen in place for a moment until both halves toppled away from each other and crashed into the platform loudly, the mechaniloid being cleanly cut through by the fox’s enormous weapon.
-The glow from the remaining camera eye on its chest fizzled out permanently and signaled its complete and total deactivation.
+The glow from the remaining camera eye on its chest fizzled out permanently and signalled its complete and total deactivation.

 Tails faced the robotic remains, pumped his left fist up, spun his sword twice and sheathed it, placing it on the magnetic disc on his back.
 He struck a pose as he did so.
 “Game over,” he said, a small, tired smile crossing his lips.

 The polar bear looked at him with awe.
 “Holy shit, that was amazing!
 How’d you-“ he started before Tails lifted a hand to interrupt.